rithmschool/react_curriculum/Unit-01/07-refs_forms.md

 ### Refs

-So far, we have seen that the only for a parent component to pass information to a child component are through re-rendering a child component with `props`  However, there are a few cases where you need to modify a child outside of the typical dataflow.
-The child to be modified could be a component, or DOM element.
+So far, we have seen that the only for a parent component to pass information to a child component are through re-rendering a child component with `props`.
+Sometimes, however, you may want to re-render a child without having to set state on the parent.
+In most cases, this is how you should think of data flowing through your application, but in exceptional cases you can use a concept called `refs`.

-For both of these cases, React provides a tool called `refs` to help.
-However, be aware that this is not something you should be using frequently.
+Be aware that `refs` are not something you should be using frequently.
 When coming from a library like `jQuery`, it is easy to think that using `refs` is the way to get things done with React, but anytime that you are adding a `ref`, ask yourself "Can I do this using state?"

-Let's see some examples of what a `ref` looks like:
+To learn more about `refs`, including exploring some use cases, you can always head to the [docs](https://facebook.github.io/react/docs/refs-and-the-dom.html).
+For now, let's look at some simple examples:

 ```js
 import React from 'react'